srush-tiii/Brain-Tumor-Detection-System/README.md

 https://colab.research.google.com/drive/1p6X25HmRYZGwetX-R97a7n5XvcMYMFvT

-This Google Colab notebook contains the complete implementation of a Brain Tumor Detection System using machine learning techniques on MRI scan images.
+Model training is completed and working on frontend This Google Colab notebook contains the complete implementation of a Brain Tumor Detection System using machine learning techniques on MRI scan images.

 The notebook includes: